Chapter 11 Screened I Chart – eliminating freak moving ranges before calculating limits

-As detailed in earlier chapters, control limits are designed to represent the natural, common cause variation and thereby enclose (almost) all data points from a stable process.
-To estimate the common cause variation we use the within subgroup variation.
-However, if the subgroups consist of single data elements, as is the case with I charts, there is no within subgroup variation to be calculated.
-Instead, we use the moving ranges, that is the absolute differences between consecutive data points.
-Thus, two subgroups is used to define the “within” subgroup variation.
+As discussed in earlier chapters, control limits are designed to represent natural (common cause) variation and thereby enclose almost all data points from a stable process.
+Estimation of this variation typically relies on within-subgroup variation.
+However, when subgroups consist of single observations – as in I charts – there is no within-subgroup variation to calculate.
+Instead, we use moving ranges, defined as the absolute differences between consecutive data points.
+In effect, pairs of consecutive observations are used to estimate the within-subgroup variation.

-Consequently, if a shift occurs between two subgroups, this will affect the moving range at this point and possible produce a signal on the moving range chart.
+This approach has an important implication.
+If a shift occurs between two consecutive observations, the moving range at that point will be inflated and may produce a signal on the moving range chart.

 18 16 8 9 10 11 26 14 15 14 18 19 18 11 28 20 16 17 12 13 24 16 15 11

-Some experts recommend removing extreme moving ranges before calculating the control limits for the corresponding I chart (Nelson 1982), as this can slightly improve the chart’s sensitivity. qicharts2 does this by default as shown in Figure 12.2.
+Some authors recommend removing such extreme moving ranges before calculating the control limits for the corresponding I chart, as this may improve sensitivity to meaningful changes (Nelson 1982).
+By default, qicharts2 applies this approach, as illustrated in Figure 11.2.

 # default is to screen moving ranges before calculating control limits